ki4jgt/Book-of-the-Damned/README.md

 But there is such a thing as being different.
 Animals who are different make the group stand out to predators.
 Someone who's different disturbs the order of things.

 Humans cannot ignore the laws of Truth.
 They will keep popping up.
+And Truth gave you gifts to preserve and cultivate, gifts which make you different and unique.

 For each challenge, there evolves a demand for a solution.
 And as much as Truth demands homogeny, so too does Truth demand specialization.